 Kevin Durkin has represented numerous families involving Chicago Transit Authority passengers injured in bus crashes as well as the family of a child injured in a bus crash that resulted in the change in the design of school buses so that now they are equipped with an arm that extends in the front protecting children who exit and leave the bus from the front.

 As bus accident attorneys are aware, it is estimated that more than 23 million elementary and secondary school children ride school buses every day in the United States.
 National data show that school bus related accidents send 17,000 children to the emergency rooms every year in this country.
 Nearly one quarter of those accidents occur when children are boarding or leaving school buses.
 Crashes reportedly account for 42 percent of accidents involving children and school buses, which amounts to about 8,000 children every year.
-The statistics are alarming, even for lawyers who deal with bus accident cases on a regular basis.
+The statistics are alarming.

 The National Highway Traffic Safety Administration (NHTSA) has established federal motor vehicle safety standards that must be followed by school bus owners and companies.
-The attorneys that work with bus accident victims will research whether or not the bus owner or company followed these requirements, which include regulating emergency exits, roof structure, seating and fuel systems as well as bus body joint integrity.
+The attorneys that work with bus accident victims will research whether or not the bus owner or company followed these requirements, which include regulating emergency exits, roof structure, seating, fuel systems, as well as bus body joint integrity.

 Buses certainly are a convenient form of public transportation – whether they be commuter buses, tour buses, airport shuttles, ski shuttle buses, casino buses or, of course, school buses.
 As common carriers, bus drivers and bus companies owe their passengers the highest duty of care in protecting them from harm.
 School bus driving takes special training and that training must be adequate to meet that greater duty of care.
 School buses also need to be checked regularly for safe operation.
 When bus accident lawyers take on a case, the actions against a common carrier can involve the negligent conduct of the bus driver or inadequate training, or the condition of the school bus itself, such as improper maintenance or defective parts.